 Assessment of students' performance: The Student Assessment Form will be used to rate student performance in the clinic.

-Missed sessions: Students may miss one UCHC clinical day without needing to reschedule.
-Only illness or other emergencies are acceptable.
-The second missed day (and any misse thereafter) need to be rescheduled through Jon.
-Contact Jon if you anticipate missing your session.
-He will ensure your CI is notified.
+Missed sessions: Only illness or other emergencies are acceptable.
+Contact Jon (rather than your CI) if you anticipate missing your session.
 Make-up sessions will occur at UCHC or the Nayden Clinic depending on availability/scheduling.

 2. Assignments